 “At the age of twenty in Rome, Richelieu had argued a sermon before the Pope in order to prove a particular point.
 The very next day he was again before the Pope and argued the same sermon in order to prove the opposite point.”
 John Ralston Saul, Voltaire’s Bastards: The Dictatorship of Reason in the West, Vintage Press, A Division of Random House, 1991, p.
 53.

 Thus I find in French a purer expression of my true conviction.
 I may have started out this text in English; but I didn’t uncovered the full truth of it until I had translated first drafts into French, then tried to weave new ideas into the English arbor or else torn it down and rebuilt it simpler and more elegant, based on the clearer, more demanding grammar and syntax of French.
-As far as I’m concerned, errors and omissions are harder to hide when I write them in French, and necessary clarifications, more obvious.
+As far as I’m concerned, errors and omissions are harder to hide when written in French, and necessary clarifications, more obvious.
 That may just be my background… Gershwin wrote his American in Paris for people like me.

 This enhanced social competence will mark the end of the bloody chaos we have come to expect from weapon mentality.
 May its applied cowardice be banished forever!